-Please check with your local MESA center for the deadline and submission platform to submit your team's lab book for local and for regional events.
+Please check with your local MESA center for the deadline and submission

 REQUIREMENTS:

 Lab books are meant to clearly demonstrate and illustrate evidence of the application of the Engineering Design Process in the MESA project.
 One lab book per team should be submitted per required competition.